Valued voices share insights about Atlanta and beyond

-Sonam is a freelance reporter in Atlanta who is contributing coverage of affordable housing for Saporta Report.
-Her reporting, which usually focuses on criminal justice, equity, and the South, has also appeared with CNN, the Washington Post, and the Atlanta Journal-Constitution, among others.
-Previously, she was a data reporter and a researcher at CNN.
+Sonam Vashi is a freelance reporter in Atlanta writing about affordable housing for Saporta Report.
+Her reporting, which usually focuses on criminal justice, equity, and the South, has also appeared with CNN, the Washington Post, Atlanta magazine, and the Atlanta Journal-Constitution, among others.
 She is the vice president of the Atlanta chapter of the Asian American Journalists Association, and she grew up in Gwinnett County.

 By Sonam Vashi Nearly 500,000 affordable homes across the country funded by a federal program will expire by 2030, according to a new report.
 In Atlanta, more than one-third of the 11,000 homes funded by the program will expire by the same year.
 The homes, mostly units in apartment complexes, rely solely on a federal […]